awwx/ar/readme.md

   This has been turned off by default though, as it did turn out to be slower than using a Racket namespace for global variables as Arc 3.1 does.

+* global variables are represented in Racket's namespace with their plain name

+  In Arc 3.1, global variable are stored in Racket's namespace with a "_" prefix, which can be seen e.g. in some error messages:

+         arc> x
+         Error: "reference to undefined identifier: _x"

+  This implementation uses the plain variable name with no prefix:

+         arc> x
+         Error: reference to undefined identifier: x

+  To avoid clashes with Racket identifiers which need to be in the namespace, Racket identifiers are prefixed with "racket-".

 * implicit variables